-The school pays full regard and commitment to following the safer recruitment, selection and preemployment vetting procedures as outlined in Part 3 of Keeping Children Safe in Education 2022 (KCSiE).
+The school pays full regard and commitment to following the safer recruitment, selection and preemployment vetting procedures as outlined in Part 3 of Keeping Children Safe in Education 2023 (KCSiE).

 The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK. (see Part 3 of KCSiE).
+Copies of documents used to verify the successful candidate's identity, right to work and required qualifications will be kept in their personnel file.